-Based on input received at the Open House and through stakeholder interviews, the City is continuing to review and refine the preliminary design.
-Because this is a preliminary design, further refinements and changes can be expected.
+Based on input received at the Open House and through stakeholder interviews, the City has continued to review and refine the preliminary design.
+Because this is a preliminary design, further refinements and changes may be expected.

-Right-of-way acquisition: Federal funding for this project requires any and all necessary right-of-way acquisitions strictly comply with federal laws and regulations that provide for uniform and equitable treatment for persons whose property is acquired for public use.
-These include following specific steps and processes, including those related to environmental analysis and right-of-way plans development, prior to the acquisition phase.
+Right-of-way acquisition: Underway.
+Federal funding for this project requires any and all necessary right-of-way acquisitions strictly comply with federal laws and regulations that provide for uniform and equitable treatment for persons whose property is acquired for public use.
+That includes completion of environmental analysis and right-of-way plans development prior to the acquisition phase.

-Please note: Any right-of-way acquisition offers are not expected until during or about the second quarter of 2015, based on the current schedule.
-Acquisition and relocation information can be found here on the Federal Highway Administration Office of Real Estate Services website.
+Please note: Acquisition and relocation information can be found here on the Federal Highway Administration Office of Real Estate Services website.
 For a helpful brochure, see: Acquiring Real Property for Federal and Federal-aid Programs and Projects.

 With recent federal grants for design, right of way acquisition and construction, this project to improve safety and address congestion from Southeast 104th Avenue to Southeast Chkalov Drive is now moving forward.
 Roadway, traffic signal, access and freeway onramp modifications are planned to enhance safety and minimize delays on busy Southeast Mill Plain Boulevard, a street with one of Vancouver's highest traffic volumes -- about 39,000 vehicles a day.